This expert review looked at the benefits and possible harms of breast screening.

 If you choose not to have screening, you run a slightly higher risk of dying because a breast cancer wasn’t found early enough.

-On balance, after taking all the evidence into account, Cancer Research UK recommends breast screening.
+On balance, after taking all the evidence into account, Cancer Research UK supports the breast screening programme.
 But it is your choice and you need to read the information sent with the screening invitation letter to help you to make up your mind.